cwchentw/lightweight-cms/plugins/wordCount/README.md

-# Word Count for mdcms
+# Word Count for Lightweight CMS

 ## Synopsis

-A tiny mdcms plugin to calculate word count and reading time for western European text.
+A tiny Lightweight CMS plugin to calculate word count and reading time for western European text.

 ## System Requirements